 The Hill Cumorah Project

-The Hill Cumorah Project involves restoring the Hill Cumorah to a more natural state to create a sacred, contemplative space.
+The Hill Cumorah Project involves rehabilitating the Hill Cumorah to more natural state to create a sacred, contemplative space.

 The Kirtland Project

-This project includes restoring the home of Joseph and Emma Smith and other historic buildings.
+This project includes restoring the home of Joseph and Emma Smith, Smith Store, and other historic buildings.

 Your Donations at Work